opendicom/DECK_WebTransport/README.md

 - [fovia.ai:](https://fovia.ai)     transforms AI algorithm results into interactive visualization
 ---

-Though this project is born in the mercosur, contributions shall be written in english to facilitate communication with Fovia, provider of the visualization sdk for our project.
+Though this project is born in the mercosur, contributions shall be written in english to facilitate the communication with Fovia, provider of the visualization sdk for our project.